The Cooks River to Iron Cove GreenWay is a grass roots initiative.

-The GreenWay has secured the support of local Councils, Ashfield, Leichhardt, Marrickville and City of Canterbury and is now an integral component of key local planning strategies.
+The GreenWay has secured the support of Inner West Council and City of Canterbury Bankstown Council and is now an integral component of key local planning strategies.
 The four Councils adopted the "GreenWay MasterPlan / Coordination Strategy" in 2009.

 Significant grant monies have been obtained to further the vision including the NSW Government’s “Metropolitan Greenspace Strategy” and more recently through the Environmental Trust’s Urban Sustainability Program for the GreenWay Sustainability Project.
-Currently the Councils are funding a part time Place Manager and the part time Coordinator for the GreenWay.
+Currently the Councils are funding a Place Manager for the GreenWay.

 The GreenWay continues to be a key partnership between the local Councils, the community and state agencies.